 Exploring New Technology And Methods As Alternatives To Traditional Freight Invoicing And Payment.

-1. Simplify Your Freight Payment Terms.
+- Just Simplify Your Freight Payment Terms.

-2. Leverage A 3rd Party Audit & Pay Provider.
+- Leverage A 3rd Party Audit & Pay Provider.

-5. Use Blockchain And Smart Contracts.
+- Use Blockchain And Smart Contracts.

-6. Start Using Instant Payment.
+- Start Using Instant Freight Invoice Payment.

-7. Use Cryptocurrency As An Alternative Payment Option.
+- Use Cryptocurrency As An Alternative Payment Option.

 Greetings!
-As an independent supply chain tech expert with 30+ years of hands-on experience, I take great pleasure in providing actionable insights to logistics leaders.
-My background includes implementing 100s of innovative solutions using emerging technologies and a data-centric development approach.
-I have also provided business intelligence (BI) solutions for 1,000s of shippers.
-For more about me, click here.
+As an independent supply chain tech expert with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
+My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
+I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
+Click here for more info.